Subject - Specific Formulas

 Step-by-Step Instructions

-1. Configuring the Formula Type
+1. Configuring the Formula Type and Thresholds

 1. Select the Grade you wish to set up.

-2. Set the Formula Type to Promotion mark
+2. Set the Formula Type to Promotion Mark.

 3. Circle Thresholds: In the grid, enter the pass mark required for each subject.